-Tables C-2 provides the proposed chemical analyses for ISM sampling.
-Table C-3 includes the discrete/composite sampling to be conducted beneath the concrete slab within the East Parcel.
-Analytes, methods, analytical laboratory, method detection limits, minimum reporting limits, and target detection limit goals (CULs and hot spot concentrations) are listed in Table C-4.
-Method detection limits included in Table C-4 were calculated by each laboratory using instrument-specific MDL study data and statistical analysis.
+Table C-2 provides the proposed chemical analyses.
+Analytes, methods, analytical laboratory, method detection limits, minimum reporting limits, and target detection limit goals (PRGs and hot spot concentrations) are listed in Table C-3.
+Method detection limits included in Table C-3 were calculated by each laboratory using instrument-specific MDL study data and statistical analysis.

 Analytical methods will be performed by Apex Laboratories of Tigard, Oregon (Apex Laboratories, OR01039) and subcontractors of Apex Laboratories.
-Apex Laboratories will process all ISM samples before submitting samples to a subcontract laboratory.
+Apex Laboratories will process all ISM and composite samples before submitting samples to a subcontract laboratory.
 Turnaround time for data packages is expected to be between 2 and 3 weeks from the receipt of the last soil sample; however, turnaround times may be extended if complex matrices are encountered and require additional cleanup or dilution.
 Analytical data will be reported with standard QA/QC samples (method blanks, laboratory control samples, matrix spikes, laboratory duplicates, and surrogates) and raw data will not be reviewed.